 The ORTSF framework

-ORTSF (Ontological Real-Time State Feedback) is a family of predicate-binding operators whose job is to synthesise a control signal from an ONN latent state while preserving the meaning encoded in that state.
-The operators carry explicit delay budgets, and their composition obeys stability bounds stated in the language of the learned ontology's cohomology rather than raw state norms.
+ORTSF (Ontological Real-Time Semantic Fabric) is a family of predicate-binding operators whose job is to synthesise a control signal from an ONN latent state while preserving the meaning encoded in that state.
+The operators carry explicit delay budgets.

 What has been shown